401-project/hand-tracking/team-agreament.md

 ## Cooperation Plan

 #### What are the key strengths of each person on the team?
-We have many strengths in our team for each person, like Ahmad is great in Communication skills. and this distinguishes him from us, Abdullah with his ideas and designing skills, Khaled for providing his help as much as possible, Ruba for her Good background in programming language, Finary, Leen for her hard work and contribution.
+We have many strengths in our team for each person, like Ahmad is great in Communication skills. and this distinguishes him from us, Abdullah with his ideas and designing skills, Khaled for providing his help as much as possible, Ruba for her Good background in programming language, Finally, Leen for her hard work and contribution.

 #### How can you best utilize these strengths in the execution of your project?
 When team members use their abilities and strengths in the right place, they will be creative and successful.